Pierceson Coody betting profile: Sony Open in Hawaii - PGA TOUR

 Coody's advanced stats and rankings

-- Coody posted a 0.588 Strokes Gained: Off-the-Tee average in his past five tournaments, demonstrating strong driving performance.
+- Coody posted a Strokes Gained: Off-the-Tee average of 0.588 in his past five tournaments, showing strong performance off the tee.

-- His Strokes Gained: Approach the Green mark of 0.336 in his past five starts shows solid iron play.
+- In terms of Strokes Gained: Approach the Green in his past five starts, Coody delivered a 0.336 mark, demonstrating solid iron play.

-- Around the greens, Coody delivered a 0.222 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Coody struggled with a -0.420 Strokes Gained: Putting average in his past five tournaments.
+- On and around the greens, Coody posted a 0.222 Strokes Gained: Around-the-Green average in his past five tournaments, while his -0.420 Strokes Gained: Putting mark indicates an area for improvement.

-- Overall, Coody posted a 0.727 Strokes Gained: Total mark in his past five tournaments.

 All stats in this article are accurate for Coody as of the start of the Sony Open in Hawaii.